The Science Behind Better Hiring

 Predicts performance.

-more predictive power
+more predictive than unstructured

 Three Pillars